Crowds21/sheffield_acs/pages/JSON and Http.md

 			- Ajax is a concept
 			- You do not have to reload a whole HTML page to update its content
 		- Axios
+			- Axios is not a replacement of Ajax, it facilitates the way to build “Ajaxbased” web applications
 		- Fetch